maxBenelli/local-contributions/PSB.md

 * Check, if universityType isn't empty
 * Fix requiredFields func, turn on the next button if condition is true
 * Check if key exist
+* Turn on success page if the application form is sent